uh-manoa-marketplace/uh-manoa-marketplace.github.io/index.md

 ### Victor Jodar is . . .

 Currently a Junior majoring in General ICS.
-On my free time, I enjoy video games, movies and shows, and hanging out with friends.
+On his free time, he enjoys video games, movies and shows, and hanging out with friends.

 ### Deshay Clemons is . . .